Reducing Stochastic Games to Semidefinite Program Feasibility: Introduction

-The reduction uses a similar idea as the reduction of Schewe~\cite{schewe2009parity} to reduce parity games and mean payoff games to linear programming, which is, however, not a proper polynomial-time reduction.
-The idea is to replace constraints of the form $x_0 = \max(x_1,\dots,x_k)$ by $x_0 = \log_b(b^{x_1} + \dots + b^{x_k})$ for a sufficiently large $b$.
-Following \cite{issac2016jsc}, we extend this idea to max-average constraints and obtain a proper polynomial-time reduction to non-Archimedean SDPs.
+Our reduction consists of two steps.
+The first step uses a similar idea as the reduction of Schewe~\cite{schewe2009parity} to reduce parity games and mean payoff games to linear programming, which is, however, not a proper polynomial-time reduction.
+More precisely, the idea of this first step is to replace constraints of the form $x_0 = \max(x_1,\dots,x_k)$, which occur in the max-atom problem, by $x_0 = \log_b(b^{x_1} + \dots + b^{x_k})$ for a sufficiently large $b$.
+This reduction is not a polynomial-time reduction since the numbers $b^{x_i}$ may have exponential bit-sizes for any $x$ that solves the original problem.
+Following \cite{issac2016jsc}, we extend this idea to max-plus-average constraints and obtain a proper polynomial-time reduction to non-Archimedean SDPs, which are SDPs defined over a field of formal power series.
 From there, we use bounds from quantifier elimination results to translate non-Archimedean SDPs to real SDPs.
 However, we still have the obstacle that these SDPs involve coefficients of doubly exponential size, which means that they have exponential representation size and do not lead to a polynomial-time reduction.
-We overcome this difficulty by using the duality of semidefinite programming to find small expressions that define coefficients of doubly exponential size, which combined with the above ideas leads to a polynomial-time reduction from max-average constraints to (real) SDPs.
+In the second step of our reduction, we overcome this difficulty by using the duality of semidefinite programming to find small expressions that define coefficients of doubly exponential size, which combined with the above ideas leads to a polynomial-time reduction from max-plus-average constraints to (real) SDPs.

 Our results imply that if there is a polynomial-time algorithm for SDPs, then all the mentioned problems in the second cluster can be solved in polynomial time as well.
 Conversely, our reduction can be used to translate interesting families of instances for (stochastic) mean payoff games or parity games into SDP instances, which might yield interesting families of instances for (algorithmic approaches to) semidefinite programming.
 For linear programming, this idea turned out to be very fruitful: certain instances of parity games have been used to prove exponential lower bounds for several famous pivoting rules for the simplex method in linear programming~\cite{Friedmann2011b,friedmann_zadeh,FriedmannHZ14a,AvisF17,DisserFriedmannHopp:2023}.
 However, these results were not based on a general polynomial-time reduction from parity games to linear programming (which is not known!).
 We also hope that algorithmic ideas for solving games might generalise to (certain classes of) SDPs.